 Definition of Reaction Speed

 The studies define their object of investigation (reactions) in different ways.
-If the reaction to a stimulus is measured directly in the brain, then one has the net reaction speed, but this has little to do with the processes in gaming, where, for example, the visual stimulus is picked up by the eye, goes to the brain, is processed and then has to be converted into muscle movements.
+For example, suppose the response to a stimulus is measured directly in the brain.
+In that case, one has the net reaction speed, but this has little to do with the processes in gaming, where, for example, the visual stimulus is picked up by the eye, goes to the brain, is processed, and then has to be converted into muscle movements.
 This much longer path can, of course, be influenced by many more factors.

 The study of Starcraft 2 focuses primarily on hand-eye coordination.
 The focus was on visual reaction time.

-For a strategy game, where hundreds of keystrokes have to be performed every minute, this might be a valid measuring factor.
+This might be a valid measuring factor for a strategy game, where hundreds of keystrokes have to be performed every minute.
 But in a shooter, for example, the mouse movement’s accuracy also comes into play.
 It doesn’t help to fire faster than the opponent.
-The crosshair must also be placed accurately.
+You must also place the crosshair accurately.

 Another dimension that these studies have not considered is the response time to audio.